-RIT requires all students to carry medical insurance.
+RIT expects all students to carry medical insurance.
 Insurance may be obtained through the Institute, or through family or personal policies.
 This coverage is essential for health care services provided outside the Student Health Center.

 A Student Accident and Sickness Insurance Program, underwritten by the Aetna Life Insurance Company, is available through the Institute for an additional cost.
 The Plan provides coverage within the limits specified by the policy for: hospitalization due to sickness or injury, emergency care, psychiatric care, out-patient services such as laboratory and X-ray procedures, referral to specialty providers and reimbursement for prescription medicines.
 The Plan provides coverage for a full calendar year and is not limited to services in the Rochester area.